RafaelMacharete/RafaelMacharete/README.md

 ## Hello!
 I'm #Rafael

--  *-👨🏽‍💻Currently, I'm studying Python and Java, as well as some concepts about the basics of computation.*
+-  *-👨🏽‍💻Currently, I'm studying Python and Java, as well as some concepts about the basics of computation;*
--  *-🚀I intend to learn Python; Java; JavaScript; TypeScript; and their tools, on my own.*
+-  *-🚀I intend to learn Python; Java; JavaScript; TypeScript; and their tools, on my own;*
--  *-🌱I like to learn new things*
+-  *-🌱I like to learn new things.*

 ## Interest:
 - Full Stack Web Developer;